gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 In such an environment, by definition, other people are a detriment to achieving good work, and so while interpersonal challenges are identified as a detriment to effective team work, they seem to be less recognised as a detriment to the coding practice itself.

 My personal take on this is that the separation of interpersonal challenges from the challenge of product delivery is actually harmful to the mental health of a team.
-By separating the two, we're disincentives individuals from raising such conflicts as issues to be addressed, as they are seen as less relevant to the work at hand.
+By separating the two, we're disincentivising individuals from raising such conflicts as issues to be addressed, as they are seen as less relevant to the work at hand.
 This topic as well entirely deserves its own post, so I won't delve into it now, but I would like to express that my feeling is that traditional coding practices often incentivise not just the siloing of knowledge, but the siloing of feelings too, and we all know what happens when we bottle up stressful emotions.
 The corks burst.
 </section>

 ### In Pair Programming